 Position: Assistant Coach

 Widdowson, who hails from England, currently serves as the Head Coach for the Millersville University Men’s Soccer Team.
-In 7 years at Millersville Widdowson has compiled a record of 93-41-9 for a programs best ever win percentage of .684.
-The Marauders have also made at least the conference semi finals in all 7 seasons.
+In nine years at Millersville Widdowson has compiled a record of 113-57-11.
+The Marauders have also made it to the conference semi finals or further in eight of his nine seasons.

 Widdowson has guided the program to new heights as the team broke the school record for wins in 2008 going 18-3-1.
 The team followed up with a 17-3 record and also earned its first ever #1 National ranking in 2009.
 In 2011, he guided the team to the programs first ever PSAC Championship, 2nd NCAA Atlantic Regional Championship and first ever appearance in the NCAA Division II Final Four.
-He has been recognized as the PSAC Coach of the Year twice, as well as the Atlantic Region Coach of the Year three times in his nine years.
+He has been recognized as the PSAC Coach of the Year and Atlantic Region Coach of the Year three times in his nine years.

 After graduation from Rutgers, Widdowson continued his playing career by playing professionally for five years in the USL Division III.
 He played with the Central Jersey Riptide, which won the conference in 1998, the NJ Stallions in 1999 and then spent three years with the Reading Rage (now of the USL Premier Development League), leading the team as captain in 2001-02.